 The Fremont Street Experience remains an always fun and sometimes weird Downtown tourist destination, combining bright neon lights and iconic imagery (like the Vegas Vic smoking cowboy marquee) with popular attractions like the Slotzilla zipline and overhead high-def Viva Vision video canopy.
 At some point, grab a beer at Hennessey's Tavern, play the only Sigma Derby horse racing game at The D casino, and sit down for dinner at Vic & Anthony's.
 Step inside Circa, the largest resort in Downtown Vegas (if you're 21 or older—no kids allowed), and check out the world's largest sportsbook, Barry's Downtown Prime steakhouse, or The Legacy Club, a rooftop lounge with views of both the Strip and Downtown.
 Drink your way down Fremont Street (and check out live music on multiple stages) with the Royal Crawl, an app that guides participants to six different bars at three different casinos with beer, wine, or a cocktail included at each stop.

-The Bellagio fountains are one of the most iconic sights in Las Vegas, and once the F1 grandstands are taken down, we'll be able to enjoy the spectacle in its full glory once again.
+The Bellagio fountains are one of the most iconic sights in Las Vegas.
 More than a thousand nozzles shoot water up to 460 feet in the air in a fascinating display of light and sound.
 Shows occur every half hour (or every 15 minutes at night).
-Walk over to the resort lobby and check out another free attraction, the Bellagio Conservatory & Botanical Gardens, with a seasonal autumn exhibit through November 26 and a winter holiday exhibit from December 2 to January 7.
+Walk over to the resort lobby and check out another free attraction, the Bellagio Conservatory & Botanical Gardens, with a installations for each season and Lunar New Year.

-It's been a rough year for Mt.
+Last year was rough for Mt.
 Charleston, with rain from Hurricane Hilary causing extensive damage throughout Clark County's tallest peak.
-Fortunately, Lee Canyon Road is back open, allowing the Lee Canyon Ski & Snowboard Resort to open on schedule for the winter season in early- to mid-December.
+Fortunately, Lee Canyon Road is back open, and the Lee Canyon Ski & Snowboard Resort opened on schedule for the winter season.
 New this year: a Ponderosa quad chairlift on the mountain's southeast side with easier access to three intermediate runs, expanded parking and a conveyor lift for the Rabbit Peak bunny hill, and the Power Pass, which also offers access to Utah's Brian Head and the Arizona Snowbowl, two ski resorts within driving distance from Las Vegas.

 The place formerly known as the Nevada Test Site isn't your ordinary tourist spot.
 It's a fully operational military base north of Las Vegas that unleashed nearly a thousand atomic bomb tests in the desert between 1951 and 1992 and still conducts plenty of secretive stuff with the latest drones and weapons.
 Tours are only available once a month (and get snatched up quickly) but are a fascinating look at Nevada's role in Cold War history.
 The all-day bus tour includes stops at abandoned equipment; houses, bridges, and bunkers built to see how they'd hold up to a nuclear blast; and a surprising number of craters from underground tests, including the largest manufactured crater in the United States.
 If you have trouble booking online, become a member of the Atomic Museum and get a shot at signing up for a less competitive VIP tour.